ollien/pillminder/README.md

       reminder_start_fudge_time: 10 * 60
     ]
   ],
+  # The base address that all URLs in notifications will be based on
   base_url: "http://your-hostname"
+  # optional, HTTP server settings
+  server:
+    # The address for the http server to listen on
+    listen_addr: "127.0.0.1"
+    # The port for the HTTP server to listen on
+    port: 8080
 ```

 Lastly, you must configure Docker Compose to point to your directory.
 You